Atul1127/Neural-Architecture-Search-Optimization/README.md

 where `λ` controls the importance of model compactness.

-This allows the search to prefer architectures that provide a useful balance between predictive performance and model size.
+This allows the search to consider both predictive performance and model size.

 ---